asymme/YouTube_on_Mastodon_Timeline/README.md

 ## Usage

-It can be used as UserScript(Adding URL to @match) or Bookmarklet.
+It can be used as UserScript(Set Instance's URL to @match) or Bookmarklet.